LankeyBoard/RulesGraph/generatedRules.md

 slug: MISFORTUNE

 ruleType: RULE\
 Circumstances may cause misfortune as well.
 When the GM calls for a roll with Misfortune, you roll a second d20 and take the lower of the two rolls.
-If you have Fortunes Favor, before you roll you can chose to give it up to cancel out the Misfortune and roll the test normally.
+If you have Fortune's Favor, before you roll you can chose to give it up to cancel out the Misfortune and roll the test normally.

 # Combat

 slug: COMBAT

 ruleType: RULE\
 Each round of combat is split into 3 parts, 1st, Environmental effects, 2nd Players turn, 3rd Enemies turn.
-During the players turn, each player makes one action and can move up to their movement speed.
+During the player's turn, each player makes one action and can move up to their movement speed.
 During the enemies turn enemies with actions can take one action and move.
 Enemies with only counters can only move unless they have not been attacked, in which case they can use a counter as an action.

 ## Exchanges